 Caring, trust, compassion and mutual respect are fundamental to the nurse-client relationship.
 The nurse incorporates knowledge and self-awareness in the development of a therapeutic approach.
 Nursing has its own knowledge built on theory and discovery, and shares a knowledge base with other disciplines to generate and utilize the best evidence for effective care.

 Within professional nursing there are multiple levels of practice.
 The nurse generalist, prepared at the baccalaureate level, applies theory and research from the physical, behavioral, and nursing sciences to the practice of nursing.
 The baccalaureate-prepared nurse becomes an intelligent consumer of research, uses research-based evidence to support clinical practice, and participates collaboratively to manage comprehensive health services for a diverse and multicultural population.
 Baccalaureate-prepared nurses demonstrate beginning leadership and management skills in the coordination of resources for client systems within a value system consistent with professional nursing.
 The nurse specialist prepared at the graduate level solves complex client care problems through a multiplicity of roles using theoretically driven strategies of advanced nursing practice.
 The master's-prepared nurse participates in research, uses evidence-based practice, assumes a leadership role in the planning, management, and improvement of health care, influences health policy, and promotes the continuing development of nursing as a profession.
-The terminal degree in nursing is at the doctoral level.
-The PhD graduate from the DSON is actively engaged in designing original research to generate and test theory to enhance rural nursing practice, and actively engages in the development of policy to enhance the health of rural populations.
+The terminal degrees in nursing are at the doctoral level, including the Doctor of Philosophy (PhD) and Doctor of Nursing Practice (DNP).
+The PhD graduate from the DSON is actively engaged in designing original research to generate and test theory.
+The DNP graduate evaluates and implements research into evidence-based practice.
+Both degrees make an effort to enhance nursing practice in rural and other vulnerable populations and to develop policies that optimize the health of these populations.
 Together the nurse generalist and nurse specialist collaborate to advance the profession of nursing.

 Nursing education is achieved through the active participation in discovery, practice and scholarship.
 The Faculty views education as a continuous lifelong process of becoming, aimed at the development of intellectual, aesthetic and professional interests that advance each learner towards personal and professional goals.
 The essence of learning and growth for both teacher and learner is the Faculty-student relationship.
 The Faculty prepare culturally, ethnically, and racially diverse nurses to strengthen the professions ability to meet the needs all people.
 The Faculty recognizes and supports the need for international collaboration and experiences for both students and Faculty, as we seek to generate a global vision in relation to health and nursing.